Skip to content

 • Use the Conditional Access optimization agent to identify policies that may need correction

-Step 3: Audit Policies for March 2026 Enforcement
+Step 3: Verify May 2026 CA Enforcement Compliance

 Portal: Microsoft Entra Admin Center > Protection > Conditional Access > Optimization

-1. Run the CA optimization agent to identify policies with resource exclusions
+1. Run the CA optimization agent to identify any remaining policies with resource exclusions

-2. Identify any policies that exclude the Enterprise Copilot Platform app
+2. Identify any policies that still exclude the Enterprise Copilot Platform app

-4. Remove or restructure exclusions before the enforcement date
+3. Remove or restructure remaining exclusions immediately and test in report-only mode before re-enabling enforcement

 Step 4: Create Copilot MFA Policy